Santa Visits Our Classroom

 Activities for young children

-Encourage the child to draw and to discuss her drawings
+child to draw and to discuss her drawings

 Ask your child questions about her drawings such as: